Imagine a situation when you are usually able to log in to your Windows 11/10 system with cached credentials and get the following error:

 1] Remove the user from the protected user’s group

-Many users reporting this issue reported the cause as the user being added to a specifically protected user group in the active directory.
-For company-managed systems, please get in touch with the system administrator for the same.
+Many users who reported this issue cited the cause as being added to a specifically protected user group in Active Directory.
+For company-managed systems, please contact the system administrator.
 Learn more about protected user groups on docs.microsoft.com.

 2] Verify the DNS settings